Debian Developers' Corner

 - Debian runs on many different architectures.
 This page collects information about various Debian ports, some based on the Linux kernel, others based on the FreeBSD, NetBSD and Hurd kernels.

 Links to our policy manual and other documents related to the Debian policy, procedures and other resources for Debian developers, and the new maintainers' guide.

 - This manual describes the policy requirements for the Debian distribution.
 This includes the structure and contents of the Debian archive, several design issues of the operating system as well as technical requirements which each package must satisfy to be included in the distribution.

 In short, you need to read it.

-There are several documents related to the Policy that you might be interested in, such as:
+There are several other documents related to the policy that you might be interested in:

 - Filesystem Hierarchy Standard (FHS)

 The FHS defines the directory structure and directory contents (location of files); compliance with version 3.0 is mandatory (see chapter 9 of the Debian Policy Manual).